two glasses with drinks on a beach

 Alcohol restrictions can have many potential benefits, but do they actually work?

-Do Alcohol Restrictions Work?
+Do Alcohol Restrictions Actually Work?

 Alcohol bans are frequently debated because they haven’t always worked well in the past.
 Prohibition in the U.S. banned all alcohol in the 1920s, which backfired as crime rose due to smuggling and bootlegging.
 However, alcohol restrictions have proven to be beneficial in many ways today.